zhouwg/DeepSpeech/README.md

  If you want to contribute to Project DeepSpeech, be sure to review the [opening issues](https://github.com/zhouwg/DeepSpeech/issues?q=is%3Aopen+is%3Aissue).

- We use [GitHub issues](https://github.com/zhouwg/DeepSpeech/issues) for tracking requests and bugs,please see [how to submit issue in this project ](https://github.com/zhouwg/DeepSpeech/issues/1).
+ We use [GitHub issues](https://github.com/zhouwg/DeepSpeech/issues) for tracking requests and bugs, please see [how to submit issue in this project ](https://github.com/zhouwg/DeepSpeech/issues/1).

 ### whisper.cpp